-In this post, you will learn about some of key challenges of implementing Telemedicine / Telehealth.
+In this post, you will learn about different artificial intelligence (AI) use cases of Telemedicine / Telehealth including some of key implementation challenges pertaining to AI / machine learning.
 In case you are working in the field of data science / machine learning, you may want to go through some of the challenges, primarily AI related, which is thrown in Telemedicine domain due to upsurge in need of reliable Telemedicine services.

-Here are the top 8 challenges which need to be addressed to take full advantage of AI, RPA and cloud computing while delivering Telemedicine services:
+Here are the key challenges which need to be addressed to take full advantage of AI, RPA and cloud computing while delivering Telemedicine services:

 Augmented AI or Autonomous AI?